-If your injuries were due to the reckless or negligent actions of a company or individual who was not your direct employer, you may be able to seek additional compensation in a civil lawsuit against them to recover compensation for your injuries.
-It is not uncommon for a third-party such as an equipment manufacturer to share responsibility as well.
+If your injuries were due to the reckless or negligent actions of a company or individual who was not your direct employer, you might be able to seek additional compensation in a civil lawsuit against them to recover compensation for your work injury and medical care.
+It is not uncommon for a third-party such as an equipment manufacturer, to share responsibility as well.

 If an equipment malfunction or defect resulted in an injury, for example, the manufacturer can be held liable.
-Our Springfield work accident attorneys perform thorough investigations into the cause of every one of our clients’ accidents to determine if there are additional avenues available to pursue compensation.
-This helps us maximize the value of every claim and force employers and equipment manufacturers to change their ways.
+Our Springfield work accident attorneys perform thorough investigations into the cause of every one of our clients' accidents to determine if there are additional avenues available to pursue compensation.
+The investigation could help us maximize the value of every claim and force employers and equipment manufacturers to change their ways.

-The type of compensation you may be able to collect when pursuing these claims includes damages for your pain and suffering, emotional distress, permanent disability and damages meant to punish the responsible party for deliberately failing to abide by safety regulations.
+The type of compensation you may be able to collect when pursuing these claims includes damages for your pain and suffering, head or back injury trauma, emotional distress, permanent disability, and damages meant to punish the responsible party for deliberately failing to abide by safety regulations.

-In the event your workers’ compensation benefits do not cover the entire economic impact of your injuries, these damages often cover the difference.Receive a Free Case Review to Discuss Your Springfield Work Accident With an Experienced Law Firm
+In the event your workers' compensation benefits do not cover the entire economic impact of your injuries, you may be entitled to receive Social Security disability benefits for your workplace injury to cover the difference.Receive a Free Case Review to Discuss Your Springfield Work Accident With an Experienced Law Firm

-We will explore all of your legal options with you before advising you on how to proceed and if we are ever unable to collect compensation on your behalf, our services will not cost you anything.
+We will explore all of your legal options with you before advising you on how to proceed.
+If we are ever unable to collect compensation on your behalf, our legal services will not cost you anything.